The Children’s Museum in Santa Rosa Offers Fun, Sensory-Friendly Activities for Kids

 Time: 1:00pm – 5:00pm

-Pre-registration in an effort to better serve our visitors.
-Pre-registration enables us to communicate directly with families about expectations and updates, you will receive an e-mail confirmation.
+We ask that visitors interested in our Sensory Friendly Afternoons please pre-register in an effort to better serve you.
+Pre-registration enables us to communicate directly with families about expectations and updates, which you will through e-mail communication.

 The Museum is made more accessible for children with special needs, and their families, by:

 - Adjusting sounds and lighting in exhibit areas

 - Offering a map and guide to the Museum

 - Offering additional signage to assist in navigation and aid in understanding Museum rules and expectations